Sizes of Simultaneous Core Partitions

 In conclusion, the reduction $w \to w'$ adds $\Delta = a - |A|$ to the formula in the proposition, where $A$ and $A \cup \{a\}$ are the first-column hook sizes in the partitions corresponding to $w$ and $w'$.

-We show that $\Delta$ is also the size difference between the partitions.
+We show that $\Delta$ is also the size difference between the $(s,t)$-core partitions.
 Indeed, every box in the partition has a hook that starts at some rim step $b \not\in A$ and ends at some rim step $a \in A$.
-Hence the number of boxes is
+By counting boxes, the size of the $(s,t)$-core partition is

 This quantity increases by $a-|A|$ upon insertion of a new element $a$ to $A$.
 This completes the induction step between $w$ and $w'$ in the proof of the proposition.

 It is left to determine a global additive shift that only depends on $s$ and~$t$, which should be given by the first term in the proposition.
 Since for $w = SS...STT...T$ the second term vanishes, this must be the size of the partition that corresponds to $A=\mathbb{N}\setminus(s\mathbb{N}+t\mathbb{N})$.
 This extreme case was solved by Olsson and Stanton who proved that the number of boxes is~$(s^2-1)(t^2-1)/24$~\cite{olsson2007block}, cf.~\cite{tripathi2009largest, johnson2018lattice}. \end{proof}